hankedan000/gopro-overlay/README.md

 make
 ```

+Note: To profile the compilation, you can get timing statistics by using clang with the `-ftime-trace` flag.
+This can be achieved by using the following CMake command.
+`cmake -E env CXXFLAGS="-ftime-trace" CXX=clang++ CC=clang cmake ..`

 ## Testing
 ### Unit Tests
 The repo contains a few cppunit tests.
 You can run them all after a build with `make test`.
 You should get output similar to this.